MicrosoftDocs/sdk-api/sdk-api-src/content/http/nf-http-httpreceiveclientcertificate.md

 ## -remarks

-The behavior of the <b>HttpReceiveClientCertificate</b> function varies based on whether an client SSL certificate or a channel binding token is requested.
+The behavior of the <b>HttpReceiveClientCertificate</b> function varies based on whether a client SSL certificate or a channel binding token is requested.

 In the case of a synchronous call to the <b>HttpReceiveClientCertificate</b> function , the number of bytes received is returned in the value pointed to by the <i>pBytesReceived</i> parameter.